There's only one Mariano!

 10. Rollie Fingers 341 (former all-time leader)

 Franco, of course, Wagner, Reardon and Myers are former Mets.
 Smith and Reardon were briefly Yankees.
 Incredibly, of these, only Eck and Fingers are already in the Hall of Fame, although Hoffman, Wagner, Percival and, obviously, Rivera are not yet eligible.
+(UPDATE: Through 2017, none were added to the Hall, although Hoffman fell only 5 votes short.
+He will probably be elected in 2018.)

 John Wetteland, Rivera's predecessor as Yankee closer, is 11th with 330.
 Ex-Met Rick Aguilera is 16th with 318.
 Yankee Hall-of-Famer Rich "Goose" Gossage is 19th with 310 (he used to be 2nd behind Fingers).
 The (somehow) still-active Jason Isringhausen, back with the Mets, is 22nd with 300, tied with HOFer Bruce Sutter.
 Ex-Met Francisco "K-Rod" Rodriguez is 24th with 291, and ex-Met (and, briefly, ex-Yankee) Armando Benitez is 25th with 289.